-Best Life: COVID-19 Strikes Again - Homeschooling and the learning disabled
+Best Life: COVID-19 strikes again - homeschooling and the learning disabled

 Students with ADHD and dyslexia will have difficulty with time management.
 While autistic kids may be ok with the online format, but lack organization skills, so a detailed daily schedule is a must.
 And have hourly breaks scheduled.
 Brian has his plan in place.
 “I just set my reminder to begin work at 12pm and I just work until I get it done,” Owens said.

-Experts also said parents can help out by creating flashcards for visual learners and voice recordings for auditory learners.
+Experts also say, parents can help out by creating flashcards for visual learners and voice recordings for auditory learners.

 Contributor(s) to this news report include: Marsha Lewis, Producer; Bob Walko, Videographer and Editor.